MicrosoftDocs/SupportArticles-docs/support/mem/intune/device-enrollment/troubleshoot-device-enrollment-in-intune.md

 ## Expired certificates within the management profile

 The `IOSProfileSigning.manage.microsoft.com` certificate is required to install the management profile on iOS/iPadOS devices during the enrollment process.
 When the certificate is no longer needed after initial use, it remains on the devices due to the design of iOS/iPadOS.
 Enrolled devices will work as expected, while new enrollments will receive the same certificate but with a new date.
-Because of the platform design, some expired certificates that are unverified may appear, but this doesn't impact existing enrollments.
+Because of the platform design, some expired certificates that are unverified might appear, but this doesn't affect existing enrollments.

 ## IT admin needs to assign license for access